jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 consecutive elements, because I specified `size=2`.
 The second line displays the result which is the value returned by the `count` function.

-The nice thing about the `also` scope function is that it doesn't interfere with the expression it's added to at all: it's basically a passthrough operation.
+The nice thing about the `also` scoped function is that it doesn't interfere with the expression it's added to at all: it's basically a passthrough operation.
 It's a great way to spy on expressions as they are being evaluated.

 ## More lessons to come